mdarocha/mdarocha.github.io/index.md

 In my free time, I contribute to some open source projects, mostly maintaining several packages in [nixpkgs](https://github.com/NixOS/nixpkgs).

+You can email me at [marek@mdarocha.pl](mailto:marek@mdarocha.pl).
+It's a catch-all address, so you can substitute the part before `@` for anything you like.
+It helps me organize my mail :).

 ## Some links

 - [my github profile](https://github.com/mdarocha)